RussEby/SmallProjects/readme.md

 These are not themselves a tutorial anymore then class notes are a replacement for the text book or lectures.
 But I do try to add comments.

+## Course Work

+Most of the tutorials were inspired by [JavaScript 50+ projects and applications Monster JavaScript](https://www.udemy.com/course/javascript-course-projects/) course on Udemy.